-Unfortunately, one person can’t do both jobs.
-Divorce lawyers and mediators play two entirely different roles in divorce.
-To understand why one person can not be both your mediator AND your lawyer (and why you should run away from anyone who tells you that s/he can do both jobs for you) you need to understand a little bit about the divorce mediation process.
+Divorce lawyers and divorce mediators play two entirely different roles in divorce.
+To understand why one person can not be both your divorce mediator AND your lawyer (and why you should run away from anyone who tells you that s/he can do both jobs for you) you need to understand a little bit about the divorce mediation process.

 The Role of a Mediator

-To perform that role effectively, the mediator has to be completely independent.
-The mediator does not represent you or your spouse.
+To perform that role effectively, the mediator has to be independent.
+That means that the mediator does not represent you or your spouse.
 The mediator is neutral.

 The Role of a Lawyer

-If mediation is not successful, your lawyer can still continue to represent you in court.
+If your mediation is not successful, your lawyer will still continue to represent you in court.
 Ultimately, since most divorce cases settle before trial, your lawyer will very likely try to negotiate a settlement for you at some point.
 If your case doesn’t settle, then your lawyer will try your case.

 Why You Need a Mediator and a Lawyer

-You are much less likely to return to court after your divorce to fight about a mediated agreement than you are when your lawyer negotiated an agreement for you.
+You are much less likely to return to court after your divorce if you mediated your own divorce agreement than you are if your lawyer negotiated an agreement for you.

 All in all, while hiring a mediator and a lawyer might not be what you ever wanted to do, chances are that getting divorced is something you never thought you would do either.
 If you choose to use mediation to get through your divorce, hiring separate professionals to mediate your case, and advise you about your legal rights, is absolutely the smartest thing you can do.

-To get a FREE chart listing the differences between mediation, negotiation, litigation and collaborative divorce, CLICK the button below
+To get a FREE comparison chart listing the differences between mediation, negotiation, litigation and collaborative divorce,

 Send me MY FREE Divorce Process Comparison Chart